-All of the impacts identified and analysed reflect potentially positive value of WRC research on eutrophication for the economy, the environment, society and human and animal health.
-Stakeholder perceptions gauged during the course of the analysis confirm this potential.
-In essence, these perceptions are that while the research is up to international standard and has already had significant benefits in helping society to make sound choices, greater efforts are needed in applying the research results and in creating public awareness of eutrophication issues

-The conclusion to be reached is that ongoing research, supported by the targeted application of past and future research results by the water, agricultural and industrial sectors, as well as greater efforts to increase public awareness of the problem and its solutions would go a long way in addressing the problem of eutrophication in South Africa.
+All of the impacts identified and analysed reflect positive value of WRC research on eutrophication for the economy, the environment, society and human and animal health.
+Ongoing research, supported by the targeted application of research results by the water, agricultural and industrial sectors, as well as greater efforts to increase public awareness of the problem and its solutions, will go a long way towards eradicating the problem of eutrophication and ensuring a better, safer future for people, animals and ecosystems alike.